On Applying the Lackadaisical Quantum Walk Algorithm to Search for Multiple Solutions on Grids: Introduction

-Experimentally, researchers have been trying to find the most efficient model of quantum walks, mainly in spatial search problems, which is just the task where Grover's algorithm failed to give speedup~\cite{benioff_robot_spatial_search}.
-Firstly, Childs and Goldstone~\cite{childs_spatial_1st_CTQW} addressed a 2D spatial search problem using a continuous-time quantum walk but failed to provide substantial speedup.
-After, Ambainis et al.~\cite{ambainis_search_walk} proposed an algorithm capable of finding the solution after $O(\sqrt{N} \log N)$ steps using a discrete-time model, outperforming the previous works.
-However, Childs and Goldstone~\cite{childs_spatial_CTQW_Dirac} achieved this same runtime later using a continuous-time model.
+However, if the task is a spatial search, Benioff~\cite{benioff_robot_spatial_search} showed that a quantum robot using Grover's algorithm is no more efficient than a classical robot because both require $O(N\log{\sqrt{N}})$ steps to search 2-dimensional grids of size $\sqrt{N}$ x $\sqrt{N}$.
+It makes room for employing other techniques to search for information on physical regions modeled as connected graphs~\cite{aaronson_spatial_search}, also known as spatial search problems.
+Then, in pursuit of the speedup that Grover's algorithm failed to provide, researchers addressed that type of problem using quantum walks.
+First, Childs and Goldstone~\cite{childs_spatial_1st_CTQW} addressed a 2D spatial search problem using a continuous-time quantum walk but failed to provide substantial speedup.
+On the other hand, Ambainis et al.~\cite{ambainis_search_walk} proposed an algorithm capable of finding the solution in $O(\sqrt{N} \log N)$ steps using a discrete-time quantum walk.
+Childs and Goldstone~\cite{childs_spatial_CTQW_Dirac} showed later that a continuous-time model of quantum walks can also achieve this same speedup.